 Sacraments of Initiation

-Parents must register 6 months prior to baptism, attend a parent interview and a baptism preparation class before the baptism is scheduled.
+Parents must register 6 months before baptism, attend a parent interview and a baptism preparation class before the baptism is scheduled.
 Call the parish office at 517-482-1346, for information and class schedules.

 Because sharing at the Eucharistic Table is a sign of unity in the Body of Christ, only those in communion with the Catholic Church may receive Holy Communion.
 To invite others present to receive Holy Communion implies a unity which does not exist.
 Those who do not receive Holy Communion still participate in this rite by praying for unity with Christ and with each other (more).
 For information on First Communion preparation of children and adults, please call the parish office at 517-482-1346.